Skip to main content Skip to main navigation Skip to search

 • Free trade agreements (FTAs)

-Free trade agreements signed but not yet in force
+Free trade agreements signed or concluded (but not yet in force)

 Australia-India Comprehensive Economic Cooperation Agreement

 Australia and India formally launched Australia-India Comprehensive Economic Cooperation Agreement (CECA) negotiations in May 2011.
-In 2022, India was Australia’s sixth largest trading partner with two-way goods and services trade valued at $46.5 billion.
+In 2025, India was Australia’s 9th largest agriculture, fisheries and forestry export market, worth $2.6 billion.

 CECA negotiations were suspended in 2016 before recommencing in September 2021.